Lower Brule Man Charged With Sexual Abuse Of A Minor

 Daniel Berry, age 25, was indicted on April 15, 2014.
 He appeared before U.S. Magistrate Judge Mark A. Moreno on April 17, 2014, and pled not guilty to the Indictment.

 The maximum penalty upon conviction is up to 15 years in custody and/or a $250,000 fine, up to life of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

 The Indictment alleges that between January 1, 2012, and January 31, 2012, Berry knowingly engaged in and attempted to engage in a sexual act with the victim, who had not attained the age of 16 years old.

-The charge is merely an accusation, and Johnson is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Berry is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the Bureau of Indian Affairs and Assistant U.S. Attorney Meghan N. Dilges is prosecuting the case.
-Johnson was released on bond pending trial which has been set for May 14, 2013.
+The investigation is being conducted by the Bureau of Indian Affairs.
+Assistant U.S. Attorney Meghan N. Dilges is prosecuting the case.

 Berry was released on bond pending trial.
 A trial date has not been set.